- Length:4 pages (850 words)

 About this antenuptial agreement

-Nobody enters into marriage or civil partnership expecting it to end.
+Nobody enters into marriage or civil union expecting it to end.
 However, all relationships change over time, usually in circumstances that no-one can foresee.
 Sometimes it is prudent to plan for the worst in the expectation that it won't occur.

 This simple pre-marital agreement states that each party will retain the assets, property and possessions he and she each owned when he and she entered into marriage.
 It has been written for couples for whom financial support from the other is less important, perhaps because the partners have already accumulated enough wealth during their lifetimes to support themselves independently.
 The document seeks to protect ownership of that wealth, not to ensure one is supported by the other.